EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ![](../.gitbook/assets/practices/scale-practices.png)

+These practices are linked to our principles of [operating models are insurance for business outcomes](https://you-build-it-you-run-it.playbook.ee/principles#operating-models-are-insurance-for-business-outcomes), and [operating models are selected on financial exposure and product feature demand](https://you-build-it-you-run-it.playbook.ee/principles#operating-models-are-selected-on-financial-exposure-and-product-feature-demand).

 ## Select out of hours schedule on financial exposure

 Ensure that [availability targets are selected on financial exposure](https://you-build-it-you-run-it.playbook.ee/practices/selection#select-an-availability-target-on-financial-exposure), and match an on-call level to an availability target.
 This achieves a balance between financial exposure, run costs, and remuneration for on-call product teams developers that doesn’t weaken operability incentives.